 HDQRS.
 SECOND Brigadier, FIRST DIV., 18TH ARMY CORPS,

-SIR: I have the honor to report the following as the operations of this command on the 30th instant:
+SIR: I have the honor to submit the following report of the operations of my command from the 20th ultimo to present date:

 Very respectfully, your obedient servant,

-- The War of the Rebellion: A Compilation of the Official Records of the Union and Confederate Armies, Volume XL, Part 1 (Serial Number 80), pages 713 ↩
+- The War of the Rebellion: A Compilation of the Official Records of the Union and Confederate Armies, Volume XL, Part 1 (Serial Number 80), page 712 ↩